veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  Av1         = makeFourCc("av01"),                                                 ¦
 ¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  Avc         = makeFourCc("avc1"),                                                 ¦
 ¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
-¦                                                                                    ¦}                                                                                   ¦
+¦                                                                                    ¦  Vvc         = makeFourCc("vvc1"),                                                 ¦
-¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦                                                                                    ¦
+¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦}                                                                                   ¦
 ¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦enum AvMultitrackType {                                                             ¦
+Fetch the FOURCC for them      ¦                                                                                    ¦
+¦      videoFourCc = FOURCC as VideoFourCc                                           ¦enum AvMultitrackType {                                                             ¦
+¦    }                                                                               ¦  //                                                                                ¦
+¦  } else {                                                                          ¦  // Used by audio and video pipeline                                               ¦
 ¦    videoFourCc = FOURCC as VideoFourCc                                             ¦  //                                                                                ¦
-¦    }                                                                               ¦  // Used by audio and video pipeline                                               ¦
-¦  } else {                                                                          ¦  //                                                                                ¦
+¦  }                                                                                 ¦                                                                                    ¦
-¦    videoFourCc = FOURCC as VideoFourCc                                             ¦                                                                                    ¦
-¦  }                                                                                 ¦  OneTrack              = 0,                                                        ¦
+¦}                                                                                   ¦  OneTrack              = 0,                                                        ¦
-¦}                                                                                   ¦  ManyTracks            = 1,                                                        ¦
+¦                                                                                    ¦  ManyTracks            = 1,                                                        ¦
 ¦                                                                                    ¦  ManyTracksManyCodecs  = 2,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
 ¦                                                                                    ¦  //  3 - Reserved                                                                  ¦